-Support Bubbles: Riverside has drawn up some internal guidance, which they are happy to share.
+Support Bubbles: Riverside has drawn up some internal guidance, which they are happy if you wish to share.

-PPE and Domiciliary Care - PHE Guidance: while not aimed at supported housing this might be useful but especially for forwarding to any contacts who deliver dom care
+PPE and Domiciliary Care - PHE Guidance: while not aimed at supported housing this might be useful but especially for forwarding to any contacts who deliver domicilary care

 Companies House update includes guidance on working in people's homes.